As the conversation continues about our Primary Transit Network, we’re continuing to listen and make changes to improve service.

 More passenger support coming this spring

-The first proposed change is on the D19 line.
+The first change is on the D19 line.
 We'd move the terminal to Kennedy Street, bringing transit closer to the Winnipeg Clinic and Graham Avenue.

 The second change impacts the D16 line.
 This long, complex route struggles to stay on time.
 Rewriting the D16 schedule for winter didn't work as well as we had hoped.

-- The proposed, new D16 will go from Polo Park to Downtown via Academy, River/Stradbrook, Tache and Main
+- The new D16 will go from Polo Park to Downtown via Academy, River/Stradbrook, Tache and Main

 Why are these changes taking so long?